 “What about this one, this one’s cool?”
 Jamin would hand me one of the jingle shells and point out something about it he liked.
 I kept tossing the shells about with my feet, occasionally picking one up, inspecting it, and determining whether or not it was good enough for keepsake.
 There’d be one that was oh, so close to being perfect were it not for the chip on the side.
 And I wondered out loud, when there’s so many thousands to choose from, what the rubric was for deciding a shell was worth picking up and calling it yours.
 Did it have to be exotic and different or weird?
 Or just colorful enough?
 Or shinier than the others?
 Jamin couldn’t decide, but it seemed like his rubric was a lot different than mine.
 He’d pick up fully-broken shells, funky shells, rocks, whatever and acknowledge how wonderful it was.
 I was pickier.
 Too picky.

 I found a rare conch shell that could easily still function as a home – not a single crack, not a single hole in the shell at all.
 “Oh yeah,” I told Jamin, “This one’s perfect.”
 But Jamin wasn’t all that impressed.
-“No, it’s not perfect, ’cause there’s not a conch living in it,” he laughed.
+“No, it’s not perfect, ’cause there’s not a conch living in it,” he laughed to himself.

 At one point, we started finding bits and pieces of what looked to be black pottery with orange paint on it.
 It was curious enough that we started to collect a little of it, only to discover that the more we looked around, the more there seemed to be.
 Ten, twenty, a hundred yards, there was more and more of the broken black pottery with faded orange paint.
 It became easier to spot as if our eyes had grown accustomed to look for it and nothing else.
 Jamin and Cora began to collect mounds of it, and we placed it in a pile and discussed what it could be.
 On a few pieces were the letters, “CH,” or a registered symbol.
 It took me back to my time in Israel digging through Iron age pottery and wondering whether the piece I was holding was Egyptian or Phoenician.
 There was a mystery at hand, and we were determined to solve it.
 As Jamin and I walked looking for more pieces with writing on them, I started thinking through it: it was too much and too spread out to be only from one jar or bottle.
 It felt ceramic, maybe hardened rubber and broke fairly easily under stress.
 The “CH” probably spelled “Champion,” and the orange paint and word itself seemed to indicate some kind of sport-related equipment.
 I told Jamin I thought it was skeet and explained, the best I could, what skeet is.
 By the time we met back up with Wendy, she’d been thinking the exact same thing.